 Industrial solid wastes and possibly hazardous wastes, such as parts cleaners and spent solvents, may have been generated by these activities.
 Fifty waste process sumps and three waste rack sumps were located within LHAAP-47 that are included along with sumps from other sites.

 The environmental media (soil, groundwater, surface water, sediment, and sump contents) at LHAAP-47 have been the subject of numerous investigations to identify potential contamination.
-The field investigations identifies soil and groundwater contamination at LHAAP-47.
+The field investigations identified soil and groundwater contamination at LHAAP-47.
 In November 1999, plastic liner material was placed around Building 25C by the U.S. Army over areas known to contain perchlorate in the soil to prevent migration of perchlorate to Goose Prairie Creek.
 A Post-Screening Investigation conducted from 2018 to 2020, identified and defined the extent of residual TCE DNAPL in Shallow and Upper Intermediate Zone groundwater near Building 46A.

 Contaminants of Concern

-In the Remedial Investigation (RI) / Feasibility Study (FS) phase, followed by a Final Record of Decision (ROD).
+In the Remedial Investigation (RI) / Feasibility Study (FS) phase, with a Final Record of Decision (ROD) anticipated in 2021.
 Besides LUCs, the planned remedy includes excavation of the perchlorate impacted soil; groundwater in-situ thermal desorption (ISTD), enhanced in-situ bioremediation (ISB) in target areas; biobarriers near the leading edges of the northern and southern perchlorate and VOC plumes, and at the southern edge of the perchlorate plume near Goose Prairie Creek; and monitored natural attenuation (MNA).